SAP/ui5-typescript/README.md

 - [@openui5/ts-types](./packages/ts-types) TypeScript signatures for the [SAP OpenUI5][openui5] project.
 - [@ui5/dts-generator](./packages/dts-generator) A low level compiler from SAP UI5 api.json format to TypeScript definition files format.
   - This package is used by @openui5/ts-types to generate the SAP OpenUI5 TypeScript signatures.
-  - This is currently an "internal" package, not published on npmjs.com.
+  - This is currently a "repo internal" package, not published on npmjs.com.

 ## TODO